ekim4621/twitter_bot/README.md

-# A simple Python script to retrieve scripts about cats or dogs!
+# A simple Python script to retrieve the 50 most recent tweets about cats or dogs!